kgracekennedy/ActivityDataWearableTechnology/README.md

 * features_info.txt is an overview of the types of data that are recorded about the movement.
 * features.txt clearly names all of the data collected.

 Data was taken from 30 volunteers.
-Volunteers were randomly assigned to be in "test" and "training"  groups.
+In the original experiment, volunteers were randomly assigned to be in "test" and "training"  groups.

 ###Train and Test Folders
 The train folder holds data for 70% of the participants.